kuujo/yuppy/README.md

 Private members are variables that can only be accessed from within a class.
 They support data integrity by preventing class users from altering internal attribute.
-With XPy we can decorate any class member with `private` to hide it from outside access.
+With Yuppy we can decorate any class member with `private` to hide it from outside access.
-Note that XPy variables must be defined within the class definition, not arbitrarily defined within class code.
+Note that Yuppy variables must be defined within the class definition, not arbitrarily defined within class code.
 This is common in other object-oriented languages as well.